Secodis/TSS-WEB/Controls/SSDLC_Security-Tests.md

 ## {{site.TITLE_SSDLC_SECTESTS_PENTESTS}}

 1. **Conduct Pentests:** Applications MUST be verified by penetration tests according to the pentesting policy below.
-Penetration tests SHOULD be carried out within environments that are close to production environments (e.g. on integration systems).
+Penetration tests SHOULD be carried out within an environment that is close to production (e.g. on the acceptance environment).

 2. **Retests Findings:** After a severe vulnerability has been fixed that was found by a pentest, a retest should be executed, ideally by the same tester, in order to verify the correct implementation of the fix.